kmehltretter82/frama-c-linux/INSTALL.md

 use the binary distribution of Ivette.

 Only stable distributions are available online for now.
-Download the Ivette distribution that corresponds to your version of Frama-C.
+Download the Ivette distribution that corresponds to your version of Frama-C, following the appropriate link from this page: https://frama-c.com/html/framac-versions.html

 ### Installing Ivette via the online packages on Linux